cm-jones/cm-jones/README.md

 ## 🤝 Contributions to Open-Source Projects

-Although working on personal projects is fun in its own way, there's nothing more rewarding than building something cool with a group of smart people.
+Working on personal projects is fun, but there's nothing more fulfilling than building something cool with a bunch of smart people.
 Here are just some of the open-source projects I've contributed to:

 - [axel](https://github.com/axel-download-accelerator/axel): a CLI download accelerator
 - [openssl](https://github.com/openssl/openssl): the well-known TLS/SSL and crypto library